Alleghany County, Virginia: Economy

 The county economy is dominated by WestRock, which operates a paperboard mill in Covington, the second largest on the East Coast and an extrusion and converting facility in Low Moor.
-Alleghany County is within close proximity to The Homestead in Bath County and The Greenbrier in White Sulfur Springs.
+Alleghany County is near The Homestead in Bath County and The Greenbrier in White Sulphur Springs.
 Residents also commute to Lewisburg, Lexington, and Roanoke for employment.
 Covington has a team in the Valley Baseball League called the Lumberjacks.

 Transportation

 Amtrak, the national passenger rail service, provides service to the Clifton Forge station (12 mi away from Covington) with the Cardinal route.
 Clifton Forge serves a major locomotive fuel facility for CSX Transportation.

 The area is served by Interstate 64 (east-west) and U.S. 220 (north-south), offering interstate truck access to the area.

 Major highways

 Education

+The school district is the Alleghany County Public Schools school district.

-Alleghany County is serviced by one high school, Alleghany High School (grades 9–12); one middle school, Clifton Middle School (grades 6–8), and three pre-kindergarten to grade 5 elementary schools: Callaghan Elementary, Mountain View Elementary and Sharon Elementary.
-The county also contains one Virginia state governors school, the Jackson River Governor's School; one technical center, the Jackson River Technical Center; and the Mountain Gateway Community College.
+Alleghany County is serviced by one high school, Alleghany High School (grades 9–12); one middle school, Covington Middle School (grades 6–8), and three pre-kindergarten to grade 5 elementary schools: Callaghan Elementary, Mountain View Elementary and Sharon Elementary.
+The county also contains one Virginia state governor's school, the Jackson River Governor's School; one technical center, the Jackson River Technical Center; and the Mountain Gateway Community College.